- Download our Guangzhou Schools Guide

 Guangzhou has an established public transport system consisting of the subway, buses and trains.

-Expats planning on using public transport in Guangzhou on a regular basis should acquire a Yang Cheng Tong Card, which is a multi-purpose transit card that allows commuters to easily and conveniently transfer between different modes of transport, including buses, taxis, the subway and ferries.
+Expats planning on using public transport in Guangzhou regularly should acquire a Yang Cheng Tong Card, which is a multi-purpose transit card that allows commuters to easily and conveniently transfer between different modes of transport, including buses and the subway.
 It is also accepted as payment at certain convenience stores.

 Catching the bus is the cheapest method of getting around in Guangzhou.
 Passengers can pay with a transit card or with the exact fare, although expats would need to know where they are going as few drivers can speak English, and signs at bus stops are usually in Chinese.

-The Bus Rapid Transit (BRT) system follows routes along isolated lanes as well as normal roads.
-The BRT network is often faster than normal buses and is useful for getting to inner-city areas not serviced by the subway.
+The Guangzhou Bus Rapid Transit (GBRT) system follows routes along isolated lanes as well as normal roads.
+The GBRT network is often faster than normal buses and is useful for getting to inner-city areas and suburbs not serviced by the subway.

-Guangzhou has a comprehensive subway system connecting the city centre to the outer suburbs.
+Guangzhou has a comprehensive subway system which connects the city centre to the outer suburbs as well as the nearby city Foshan, typically from 6am to midnight.
 The airport is also connected to the city via the Guangzhou Metro.

-The easiest and cheapest way to ride the subway is to purchase a Yang Cheng Tong Card at a metro station, although it is also possible to buy individual tickets from vending machines at the stations.
-The metro is generally efficient, with English translations of signs and maps in many stations.
+The easiest and cheapest way to ride the subway is to purchase a Yang Cheng Tong Card at a metro station, although it is also possible to buy individual tickets from kiosks or vending machines at the stations.

 Taxis in Guangzhou